kodjunkie/onesignal-php-sdk/README.md

     // Get all devices
     $response = $oneSignal->device()->getAll($appId, $limit, $offset);

-    // Using Facade, the code above will look like this
+    // Using the facade, the code above will look like this
-    // With app_id provided in the config
+    // with "app_id" provided in the config
     $response = OneSignal::device()->getAll(null, $limit, $offset);

     dd($response);